-Our financing activities used cash of \$7.1 million in the first six months of 2015.
-We used cash of \$4.0 million for the repurchase of our common stock on the open market, \$3.5 million for cash dividends paid to stockholders and \$2.5 million for tax withholding payments related to stock-based compensation.
-We received \$15 million in proceeds from borrowings under our 2012 Credit Agreement and used cash of \$12.4 million for principal payments on our outstanding debt obligations.
+Our financing activities used cash of \$12.5 million in the first nine months of 2015.
+We used cash of \$16.5 million for principal payments on our outstanding debt obligations, \$8.9 million for the repurchase of our common stock on the open market, \$5.3 million for cash dividends paid to stockholders and \$2.5 million for tax withholding payments related to stock-based compensation.
+These uses of cash were offset in part by cash proceeds of \$20 million for borrowings under our 2012 Credit Agreement.